biicode/docs/examples/google-test-tutorial.rst

 	[  PASSED  ] 3 tests.

-You can aggregate as many tests as you want to a suite so organize your tests to fit your needs.
+You can aggregate as many tests as you want to a suite so you can organize your tests to fit your needs.

 **Note:** You can find more google test samples in the `biicode gtestsamples block <https://www.biicode.com/google/blocks/google/gtestsamples/branches/master>`_.